benshimonz/V1/README.md

 **Syntax**

-Patterns are written from left to right.
+Patterns are read from left to right.
 Each pattern starts with (a small black diamond), continues with a (yellow, blue or red rectangle), and continues with zero or more ( (black arrow, black line, or red line) followed by a (yellow, blue, or red rectangle) ).

 **Semantics**